redhat-developer/app-services-cli/docs/commands/rhoas_connector_update.md

 ### Examples

 ```
-# Update a Connectors instance
+# Update name of the current Connectors instance
-rhoas connector update --id=my-connector --file=myconnector.json
+rhoas connector update --name=my-connector

-# Update a Connectors instance from stdin
+# Update Kafka Instance of a Connectors instance by ID
-cat myconnector.json | rhoas connector update
+rhoas connector update --kafka-id ce6pg07k09f3rs6us7sg --id ce6tgb1mk0orirpo5i70

 ```

 ### Options

 ```
+      --id string             ID of the Connectors instance to be updated (the default is the instance in current context)
-      --kafka-id string       ID of the namespace in which you want to deploy the Connectors instance
+      --kafka-id string       ID of of the Kafka instance that you want the Connectors instance to use
       --name string           Override the name of the Connectors instance (the default name is the name specified in the connector configuration file)
-      --namespace-id string   ID of of the Kafka instance that you want the Connectors instance to use
+      --namespace-id string   ID of the namespace in which you want to deploy the Connectors instance
   -o, --output string         Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```